| Authenticity

 Wing is a 10 year old reddish golden retriever who loves any outdoor excursion, no matter

+the constraint.
 As we headed around the small hill, a man at the top jumped out of his van and

 started yelling.
 "Squeegie!
 Come here dammit...
 Squeegie!"
 An old brown and